 Sellers of the contaminated oysters

-In general, Vibrio Vulnificus lawsuits in Denver will fall under the category of product liability claims.
+In general, Vibrio Vulnificus lawsuits will fall under the category of product liability claims.
 In these cases, a person has been sold a defective product (contaminated food) that caused an injury (Vibrio Vulnificus).

 Why Is Vibrio Vulnificus Dangerous?